apache/parquet-format/VariantEncoding.md

 ## Object field ID order and uniqueness

-For objects, field IDs and offsets must be listed in the order of the corresponding field names, sorted lexicographically.
+For objects, field IDs and offsets must be listed in the order of the corresponding field names, sorted lexicographically (using unsigned byte ordering for UTF-8).
 Note that the field values themselves are not required to follow this order.
 As a result, offsets will not necessarily be listed in ascending order.
 The field values are not required to be in the same order as the field IDs, to enable flexibility when constructing Variant values.